Empire Offers a Variety of Indoor Air Quality Solutions

 Air Quality Testing

-will check temperature, humidity, particulates, volatile organic compounds (VOC’s), carbon monoxide, and carbon dioxide levels in your air.
+In just 30 minutes, we can deliver a snapshot of the six leading indicators of air quality.
+We use “Air Advice” monitors that will check the temperature, humidity, particulates, volatile organic compounds (VOCs), carbon monoxide, and carbon dioxide levels in your air.
 The “Air Advice” system uses a wireless connection to upload readings to their central servers and generate a detailed IAQ report.
 Usually, within moments a technician can share the results of your air quality analysis directly in your home.

 Outside Air Ducting – One of the core concepts of clean air is ventilation.
-The old saying, “the solution to pollution is dilution, ” certainly holds true when it comes to indoor air quality and heating and air conditioning.
+The old saying, “the solution to pollution is dilution, ” is certainly true when it comes to indoor air quality and heating and air conditioning.
 One way to provide fresh air is to install outside air ducting to supply a small amount of fresh air to your HVAC system.
-Properly introducing fresh air will allow for filtering, conditioning, treating and distribution through the supply ductwork.
+Properly introducing fresh air will allow for filtering, conditioning, treating, and distribution through the supply ductwork.

-Energy Recovery Ventilator – If a simple outdoor air duct is not an option or if a higher level of ventilation is required, we often use an energy recovery ventilator (ERV) that can be integrated with your HVAC system or function as a standalone system.
+– If a simple outdoor air duct is not an option or if a higher level of ventilation is required, we often use an energy recovery ventilator (ERV) that can be integrated with your HVAC system or function as a standalone system.
 An ERV works by exhausting a specified amount of air and replacing it with fresh air from outside.
 The “energy” part comes in the form of a core that can salvage the heating or cooling you have already paid for.
 For example, if the temperature in your home is 70 degrees and the air outside is 40 degrees, the core would allow the outside air to be introduced into your home at about 55 degrees, allowing outdoor air to freshen the home without altering the indoor temperature.
-In cases where larger amounts of outside air are needed, this can be a extraordinary cost-saving feature for heating and cooling.
+In cases where larger amounts of outside air are needed, this can be an extraordinary cost-saving feature for heating and cooling.

 Air Treatment Products